usfomicshub/usfomicshub.github.io/Workshops/Metagenomics_Workshop_Materials/index.md

         pwd

 To see the contents of this directory that you are currently in, you can use **ls** which stands for list.
 If this is your first time using the cluster, it may not print anything.
-However, there are extra parameters to the command, such as ```ls -l``` which will print a more detailed list of the contents including permissions.
+However, there are extra parameters or options to the command, such as ```ls -l``` which will print a more detailed list of the contents including permissions.
+You can check our [this resource](https://www.rapidtables.com/code/linux/ls.html) to look at more ls command options.

         ls